 Circumcision of the Heart

 In the Bible, circumcision almost always refers to a physical act.
 And this is true of Paul’s writings as well.
 But in at least three passages, he alludes to a circumcision of the heart, a spiritual circumcision.
 In Romans 2:28-29, Philippians 3:3, and Colossians 2:11, he discusses this spiritual circumcision.
 This circumcision, rather than cutting off a small part of the flesh, is a cutting off of the fleshly nature.

 Colossians 2:11 especially illustrates this circumcision.
 “In him you were also circumcised with a circumcision not performed by human hands.
 Your whole self ruled by the flesh was put off when you were circumcised by Christ.”
 This circumcision is not done by human hands but by Christ.
 And it is not just males.
 All believers have experienced this circumcision of the heart by Christ.

-Circumcision means different things to different peoples.
-To some it was, and still is, a rite of passage into adulthood.
-To others it is merely a simple medical procedure.
-But to the Jews it was, and still remains, a sign of God’s covenant with them.
+Circumcision means different things to different people.
+To some, it was, and still is, a rite of passage into adulthood.
+To others, it is merely a simple medical procedure.
+But to the Jews, it was, and still remains, a sign of God’s covenant with them.

 Yet to Christians, physical circumcision has no spiritual or religious value.
-For us, the closest comparable thing we have to physical circumcision would be baptism.
+For us, the closest comparable thing we have to physical circumcision, as practiced by the Jews, would be baptism.
 And some do view baptism in exactly that way, as a sign of our covenant relationship with God.